Martze96/spotimy/README.md

 # Spotimy
 Spotimy is a webapp that lets your party guest decide what songs are going to play next.
 One device of the party is playing spotify music.
 The webapp communicates with spotify's web-api (via Playing Device's account) to add songs to the player queue

+Frontend built with:
+- React

+Backend built with:
+- node.js
+- express
+- SpotifyWebApi

+Deployment for testing purposes on vercel (not anymore)
 # setup

 npm i in front and backend